psevestre/openid-fapi/Financial_API_WD_002.md

 ### 7.2 Request

 The request object endpoint is a RESTful API endpoint at the authorization server that accepts a signed request object as an HTTPS POST payload.
+The request object needs to be signed for the client authentication and as the evidence of the client submitting the request object, which sometimes is called 'non-repudiation'.

 The following is an example of such a request.